padogrid/geode-1-docker-debezium_kafka/README.md

 ### Register Kafka Connect via REST API

 There are two (2) Kafka connectors that we must register.
-The MySQL connector is provided by Debezium and the Geode/GemFire connector is part of the PadoGrid distribution.
+The MySQL connector is provided by Debezium and the Geode connector is part of the PadoGrid distribution.
 From a new terminal run the following.

 ![Terminal Driver](images/terminal.png) Terminal Driver